xemnms/251-Errors/Rodenas_KCR.md

 **\<04/23/2026\>** : I learned how to create a Spring Boot REST API using Spring Initializr, build a REST controller with @RestController and @GetMapping, return JSON responses using a Map, and implement GET, POST, PUT, and DELETE endpoints.
 Next time I will try connecting my API to a database using Spring Data JPA.

+**\<04/27/2026\>** : I learned how to build a full CRUD REST API using Spring Boot with Spring Data JPA, connecting to an H2 in-memory database, and implementing bonus features like validation, exception handling, and a DTO layer.
+I also learned how to separate concerns using controller, service, repository, entity, dto, and exception packages.
+One of the biggest challenges was getting the H2 console to work in Codespaces — the browser kept adding an extra :8080 to the URL and showing ERR_CONNECTION_REFUSED.
+Next time, I will listen closely to sir's demo so i can follow his steps without going off track.

 ---
 ## ✉️ Peer Feedbacks